angelagoh/7515QCA-Assessment3/journal/journal.md

 ### Final design concept: *Stress Painter* ###
 ![Image of Design Concept Sketch 4](/journal/Photos/DCS4.jpg)

+**Initial concept: Heart Rate Sensors**

+A heart rate controlled drawing machine that translate the heart rate by plotting pen to paper.
+The purpose of this design concept is to capture and artistic representation of stress and distress.

+After some research, it might be too hard for me to use heart rate/pulse as the chosen biofeedback.
+The parts required to make this concept work requires Arduino and would require some time to learn (personally).
+I have decided that it might be better to come up with an alternative rather than learning a whole new program.

+**Current concept: Pressure Sensor**

+Using pressure to control the drawing machine.
+Fulfils the same purpose but have more flexibility when it comes to prototyping.
+The current design concept utilises a stress ball to trigger the servo motors with extensions.
+When the interface is held and/or squeezed, the data will be translated to the servo motors to extend and retract.
+This extension motion will push the suspended drawing platform allowing the painting ball to move around the canvas organically.
+The purpose of this design concept is to capture the artistic representation of stress and distress of the user, hence the stress ball interface.

+**Main Components (required/as thought of in ideation):**
+* Motors: <a href="https://www.jaycar.com.au/servo-motor-standard-6-volt-with-metal-gear-11kg/p/YM2765">Servo Motor</a> | <a href="">Stepper Motor</a>
+*	Different variation of drawing based on the different range of pressure
+*	Current medium is paint and paper.
+(Paint covered ball)
+*	Shape of the stress “ball” to be determined (based on what works best with the chosen pressure sensor)

+A couple of things that might be figured out as we progress along in the prototyping phase.
+There is a variety of ways to measure the pressure (will have to determine which is the best way, to be updated):
+* Plotting the analog pin pressure-sensitive sensor
+* Flex sensor
+* Thin-Film Pressure Sensor
+* Force Sensitive Resistor

 ### Interaction flowchart ###
 ![Image of Interaction Flowchart](/journal/Photos/interactionfc.png)